The-SGPT/TJAPlayer3GL/README.md

 The base repository used to make this TJAPlayer3 fork is [KabanFriends/TJAPlayer3](https://github.com/KabanFriends/TJAPlayer3).
 OpenGL renderer, OpenAL audio decoder/player codes were borrowed from [Mr-Ojii/TJAPlayer3-f](https://github.com/Mr-Ojii/TJAPlayer3-f), and modified for our uses.

+## About fork

+A simple, yet, stupid approach to replicate the old-generation style ui and probably gameplay.
+I'm not that good at coding (<---- liar, knows simple to moderate C++, C#, and JavaScript), but I appreciate pull requests and issues.

+### What this project aims

+Probably nothing (cos I suck)
+but I aim to:

+- Try to replicate the old generation style
+- Fix bugs
+- Rework menu and config menu

+# FAQ

+Q. When will this be released?
+A. When its done™

+Q. How can I contribute?
+A. I have no idea yet.

+Q. How can I compile?
+A. Download teh source code, get Visual Studio 2019, Create a custom key, then compile it as `Release`.